-This cleaning product refill service will help New York consumers ditch single-use plastic
+This cleaning product refill service will help New Yorkers consumer ditch single-use plastic

 The service is targeting lower-income consumers, not those who might be willing to spend more because they want to avoid waste.
 “We really want to be able to show is that this is a better model for people who are cost-conscious,” says Croke.
 “So while we think it’s something that will be really interesting for a higher income, plastic-concerned consumer, we’re far more interested in kind of democratizing these models and making them accessible to more people.
 And so the locations that we decided on were very intentional to be able to go after a demographic that’s not typically the first adopters in these kinds of programs.”

-Algramo planned to launch in New York City later in the year, but accelerated the process because of the coronavirus crisis, partnering with large companies like Clorox and Colgate-Palmolive to provide standard, commonly available products.
+Algramo planned to launch in New York City later in the year, but accelerated the process because of the coronavirus crisis, partnering with large companies like Clorox and Colgate-Palmolive to provide standard, commonly-available products.
 It wants to provide easier access to essential products like hand soap and sanitizer, and is in talks with large apartment buildings about adding refill stations to shared laundry rooms.
 The refill stations, controlled by the app, are fully touchless, and since consumers use their own container repeatedly, they also don’t have to worry about the package being handled by someone else.

 The startup also wanted to respond to the fact that single-use plastic waste has been growing during the pandemic.
 “We really wanted to be able to show that there’s new models and better models refill and reuse,” says Croke.
 After the initial pilot, which is also happening at Brooklyn Navy Yard, it will expand throughout the city, add products, and begin expanding to other parts of the U.S.